joshuarome/Computer-science/bob.md

 ### Planning
 This task required me to create a feature which displays each computer avaliable when a user touches a building that has none left.
 To do this I thought of many ways (such as multiple screens) but the most logical and simplest was to use the label "bpc_text" to notify the user of each building avaliable e.g. "None left, try these: B1 B2 B3..." and so on.

-To achieve this, I have acknowledged that "for" loops will need to be used to loop through each building to check which computers are avaliable.
-A for each loop will not be used as the index of the item will need to be reffered to;
+Since no new components will be added, not much research will be needed, however, to achieve this, I have acknowledged that "for" loops will need to be used to loop through each building to check which computers are avaliable.
+A for each loop will not be used as the index of the item will need to be reffered to:

 ![](https://i.imgsafe.org/1795283.png)